 PAC is a multi-boutique asset management firm that provides permanent capital to boutique asset management firms (Boutiques) for working capital, growth, or liquidity purposes.
 The Boutiques manage a wide variety of investment strategies and asset classes from long only equity to infrastructure funds.
-PAC believes that by partnering with quality Boutiques and their investment professionals we are able to participate in their growth or to secure a share in their returns, while allowing the Boutiques to do what they do best - manage their businesses.
+PAC believes that by partnering with quality Boutiques and their investment professionals we can participate in their growth or to secure a share in their returns, while allowing the Boutiques to do what they do best - manage their businesses.
 Typically, PAC does not control and does not seek to influence the operations of the Boutiques.
-PAC, through its Australian, US, and UK subsidiaries, provides wholesale investor sales and marketing services to the Boutiques who have contracted for those services.
+PAC provides wholesale investor sales and marketing services through its Australian and US subsidiaries to the Boutiques who have contracted for those services.
 Wholesale investors are referred to as institutional investors in the US and are collectively referred to in this report as Wholesale Investors.